 “Obviously this is a big deal for me, professionally, but every time I’ve gotten one of these remarkable opportunities, I try and turn that around and extend the opportunity to my students,” Speer said.
 “Just walking up on that stage, whether you fully understand the significance of it or not, it’s an awe-inspiring place.
 Many of my students who went in 2012 said ‘This is a once in a lifetime opportunity.’”

 In addition to his work with Randolph’s musical ensembles, Speer has led choral and orchestral performances in the United States and Europe with a variety of ensembles including the Mississippi Valley Chamber Orchestra, the Lynchburg Symphony Orchestra, the Vidin Philharmonic Orchestra (Bulgaria), and the Varna Symphony Orchestra (Bulgaria).
-An alumnus of the internationally acclaimed Dale Warland Singers, he served in Minnesota as founder and director of the critically acclaimed vocal chamber ensemble Voce Magna, and the Voce Magna Symphonic Chorus.Tags: carnegie hall, faculty, faculty achievements, music, music department, randall speer
+An alumnus of the internationally acclaimed Dale Warland Singers, he served in Minnesota as founder and director of the critically acclaimed vocal chamber ensemble Voce Magna, and the Voce Magna Symphonic Chorus.Tags: carnegie hall, faculty, faculty achievements, music, music department, performing arts, randall speer